Tesla Powerwall 3 Rebate now Extended Until June 30th Powerwall Rebate Powerwall Rebate

 What are Ohms?
 Ohms, also symbolised as ‘Ω’, represent the resistance in an electrical circuit, measuring how much that it resists flow (amps).

-Does Resistance create Heat?
+Does electrical resistance generate heat?
 Another aspect to note is energy loss that resistance creates.
 This could be represented by a small hole in the hose where water (or electricity) escapes before its destination and causes lost energy to be lost.
 In the electrical case, it’s lost as heat.

 Hose reeled up